AmineDjeghri/awesome-os-setup/README.md

 #### What is Oh my ZSH ?
 - Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
-- Run `sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"` and accept yes to make it the default terminal.
+- Run `sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"` and hit yes to make it the default terminal.
-- Test that it worked with `echo $SHELL`.
+- Test if it worked with `echo $SHELL`.
 Expected result: `/bin/zsh` or similar.
 Test with `$SHELL --version`: Expected result: 'zsh 5.8' or similar
 - If you have conda / cuda or something installed : copy the content from `.bashrc` to `.zshrc` ( `vim .zshrc` or use windows explorer / sublime text .
-Run again `zsh`, you should see the `(base)` noun before the command.
+Run again `zsh`, you should see the `(base)` name before the command.